 Dice bacon into 1/2 inch pieces.

-Cook bacon over medium heat until it renders it’s fat.
-Don’t cook it until it’s crisp, you want the bacon pieces on the soft side.
+Cook bacon over medium heat until it renders its fat.
+Don’t cook it until it’s crisp, you want the bacon pieces a little on the softer side.

 Remove cooked bacon from the pan and drain it on a paper towel lined plate.